AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 This past summer, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.

-Previously, I worked with [Prof. Jeong-Hoi Koo](http://miamioh.edu/cec/academics/departments/mme/about/faculty-and-staff/koo-bio/index.html) at Miami University, where I studied smart fluids for haptic feedback as a [Research Fellow for NASA and the Ohio Space Grant Consortium](https://www.osgc.org).
-Additionally, I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the [Smart Systems and Structures Lab](https://sshs.kaist.ac.kr/).

 Tangential to my core research, I enjoy learning more about soft robotics, mechanics of materials, and human-robot interaction.

 Outside of lab, I enjoy biking (and wrenching on bikes), running, and spending time in the gym.
 To relax, I hang out with my partner and our two cats​ :smile_cat:(Migo and Merlot).